What Is Xerostomia?

 It is essential to distinguish xerostomia from salivary gland hypofunction (hyposalivation), which is the objectively measurable reduction in salivary flow.
 Not all patients with xerostomia have a real reduction in saliva production, and not all hyposalivation causes perceptible symptoms.

-Saliva performs essential functions: lubrication of oral tissues, protection against caries through enamel remineralization, antimicrobial action (lysozyme, lactoferrin, immunoglobulin A), facilitation of chewing, swallowing, and speech, and participation in the initial digestion of starches by salivary amylase.
+Saliva performs essential functions: lubricating oral tissues, protecting against caries through enamel remineralization, antimicrobial action (lysozyme, lactoferrin, immunoglobulin A), supporting chewing, swallowing, and speech, and beginning starch digestion via salivary amylase.

 01